nguyntony/eboy/README.md

 </Provider>
 ```
 5. `<Provider store={store}>` You will need to pass the store that we declared to the opening Provider tag.
+6. The createStore will only take two arguments, the first one that we set up so far is the combined reducers which will have all of the reducers that we wish to use, the second argument will be some sort of code that will connect this to the chrome google extension to better visualize our states.